-What are the guidelines and rules for medications while in transit?
+W nat are the guidelines and rules for medications while in transit?
 Airports?
 Customs?
-Will your host location require a medical statement for medications or a medical emergency?
-Will you have insurance coverage at your host location?
+W ill your host location require a medical statement for medications or a medical emergency?
+Wi Il you have insurance coverage at your host location?
 Will you need a special policy?
-ACADEM IC ACCOMMODATIONS What is the nature of the curriculum and academic support at your chosen institution?
-What activities will take place outside of the classroom and are they accessible?
+ACADEMIC A CCOMMODATIONS Wha at is the nature of the curriculum and academic support at your chosen institution?
+Wha at activities will take place outside of the classroom and are they accessible?
 Are there disability support programs available at your host institution?
 Who is the contact?
-Is there support for auxiliary aids and assistive devices at your host institution?
-What are the physical rigors of the program?
+Is th ere support for auxiliary aids and assistive devices at your host institution?
+Wha at are the physical rigors of the program?
 What are the challenges?
 Is there access?